-Will Cain Ranks Three Teams Ahead Of Patriots In Top 10 NFL Teams List
+NESN

-As all has seemed to settle during the Patriots’ bye week, ESPN’s Will Cain appears to be the final one (possibly) to give his remarks on the loss, ranking New England as the fourth best team in the NFL.
+As all has seemed to settle during the Patriots’ bye week, ESPN’s Will Cain appears to be the final one (possibly) to give his remarks on the loss, ranking New England as the fourth-best team in the NFL.
 They were ranked by Cain behind the Ravens at three, the San Francisco 49ers at two and the New Orleans Saints at the top spot.

 But it wasn’t all doom and gloom.
 Here’s what Cain said about the Patriots on Saturday’s airing of the “Will Cain Show.”